Why acai use is increasing now a days. Here are a few fast facts on acai. Read below

 3. What’s so great about acai anyway?

-Acai possess several compounds, called polyphenols, that work as antioxidants when metabolized.
+Acai possesses several compounds, called polyphenols, that work as antioxidants when metabolized.
 These compounds are capable of bypassing the semi-permeable membrane protecting human cells, which allows them to empower the cells to ward off pathogens and prevent infections.
 In fact, research comparing the antioxidant capacity of acai against specific types of free radicals determined it was the most effective fruit or vegetable defense measured yet (2).

 In addition to the polyphenols, acai contains significant levels of vitamin A, iron, calcium and aspartic and glutamic acid.